 Constipation may also cause more frequent flatulence.
-As waste sits in the colon, it ferments, releasing extra gas.
-If the person is constipated, the waste may sit there for much longer than usual, causing excess gas to build up.
+As waste sits in the colon longer than usual, it ferments, releasing extra gas.

-Someone with lactose intolerance may experience other symptoms when they have dairy products, such as:
+Someone with lactose intolerance may experience other symptoms when they eat dairy products, such as:

-While gluten and dairy are common intolerances, the body may become intolerant to a wide variety of foods.
+While gluten and dairy are common intolerances, the body can develop an intolerance to various foods.
 Eating these foods may cause digestive disturbances, including excessive farting.

-Keeping a food and symptom diary may help a person to identify trigger foods so they can eliminate them from their diet.
+Keeping a food and symptom diary may help someone identify trigger foods so they can avoid or limit them.

 Several other digestive disorders cause excessive farting.
-Each condition will have its own cause and symptoms.
+Each condition has its own causes and symptoms.